Using Crochet involves three parts: reactor setup, defining functions that call into Twisted’s reactor, and using those functions.

 manual cancellation.
 This can be useful for running tasks “in the background”,

 i.e. asynchronously, as opposed to blocking and waiting for them to finish.

 Decorating a function that calls Twisted APIs with

 - When the function is called, the code will not run in the calling thread, but rather in the reactor thread.

 - The return result from a decorated function is an

-EventualResultinstance, wrapping the result of the underlying code, with particular support for
+EventualResultinstance, wrapping the result of the underlying code, with built-in support for functions that return

 EventualResult has the following basic methods: